adelinelim/dbdiff/README.md

   1. Write new changes into: 2.json
   2. Compare the saved files: compare previous data (1.json) with new generated data (2.json)
   3. Generate differences in diff.json
-  4. Display differences in page
+  4. Display differences to the page
   ```

   **Note:** You can delete unwanted json data files in /data/<.filenumber>.json file